premj90/fsf_2019_screening_task2/README.md

   - Edit the data in particular column and row
   - Add a new row or column of data
   - Delete a row or a column of data
-  - Plot 3 different graphs namely by selecting any 2 or more columns -Scatter Plot
+  - Plot 3 different graphs by selecting any 2 or more columns namely

+    Scatter Plot

- 		-Scatter Plot with Smooth Lines
+    Scatter Plot with Smooth Lines

- 		-Line Plot
+    Line Plot
   - Save the file after editting
   - Save the plots as .png files